tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP2200/Week 8/Week 8.md

 	- For categorical data, we can use hamming distance
 		- $d(x_{1}, x_{2})$ = number of features on which $x_{1}$ and $x_{2}$ differ
 	- Others (e.g. cosine, Manhattan)

 - How many nearby neighbours to look at>
 	- only one

-- How to fit with training data instances
+- How to fit with training data instances?
+	- Just predict the same output as the nearest neighbour

+The resultant space partition is a **[[Voronoi Diagram]**